ARDBEG, LAGAVULIN AND LAPHROAIG ON THE DOORSTEP

-The house lies directly across the bay from the whitewashed warehouses of Port Ellen, a once groundbreaking distillery that closed in 1983 but is now due to reopen in 2020, vindicating the efforts of a facebook group dedicated to its renaissance.
+The house lies directly across the bay from the whitewashed warehouses of Port Ellen, a once groundbreaking distillery that closed in 1983 but is now due to reopen in 2021/22.

 The whisky made at Port Ellen in the run-up to its closure is highly rated by connoisseurs and, with stocks dwindling, prices are heading skyward.
-You can still enjoy a nip at various well-stocked bars on the island, including the Ballygrant Inn and the Lochside Hotel in Bowmore.
+You can still enjoy a nip at various well-stocked bars on the island, including the and the in Bowmore.

 Port Ellen is also home to the maltings, a Diageo-run plant which toasts barley to the individual specifications of most of the distilleries on the island.
 It is not usually open to the public but special tours are often organised for aficianados during the annual Malt and Music Festival week at the end of May.
-The Maltings are about a 15 minute walk from Beach Cottage, along the beach and through the woods pictured on the right.
+The Maltings are about a 15 minute walk from Beach Cottage, along the beach and through a nice mature wood.

 Laphroaig, Lagavulin and Ardbeg (right), all located within a couple of miles of each other on Islay’s eastern seaboard, are also close enough to make a distillery crawl on foot feasible from the house.
 Ardbeg, the furthest away of the three, is five miles from the cottage, mostly along a lovely new walking and cycling path.
 Good tours, a stunning location and a nice cafe.

 The west of the island, known as the Rhinns, is home to , which was taken over by France's Remy Cointreau in 2012, and an independent farm distillery opened in 2005 and now undergoing significant expansion.